 Pillows for Back Sleepers

-Back sleepers make up about 10% of all sleepers, making it the most uncommon sleep position.
+Back sleepers make up about 10 percent of all sleepers, making it the most uncommon sleep position.
 That said, sleeping on your back is great for spinal alignment and overall health, and is the recommended position for those that suffer from neck pain or poor circulation.

 Since sleeping on your back can sometimes pull your neck out of alignment, it’s important to have a pillow that amply supports your neck and head.
-A pillow with higher loft is important for back sleepers, so make sure you choose a firmer pillow if you sleep mainly on your back.
+A pillow with higher loft is ideal for back sleepers—be sure to choose a firmer pillow if you mainly sleep on your back.

 The best pillows for back sleepers are:

 - Medium-firm latex foam pillows: If you want the contouring support of memory foam but need extra help sleeping cool, a latex foam pillow might be the perfect choice.
-These pillows have similar contouring properties as memory foam, but are naturally more breathable and have quicker reactivity to movement.
+Latex pillows have similar contouring properties to memory foam but are naturally more breathable and have quicker reactivity to movement.

-- Shredded foam pillows (with some stuffing removed): Shredded foam pillows usually come over-stuffed, and can easily be adjusted by removing some of the foam to make them softer.
+- Shredded foam pillows (with customization): Shredded foam pillows usually come over-stuffed, and can easily be adjusted by removing some of the foam to make them softer.
 The adaptability of shredded foam pillows is what makes them a popular choice for just about any type of sleeper.